katma889/CRW-assembly-pipeline/README.md

 sh LR_Gapcloser.sh -i crw.scaffolds.fasta -l crw_ont_nanolyse_porechop_nanofilt.fasta -s n -t 16 -r 10

 ```
 By running above script we got iteration -1 to iteration-10 folders with the common filename gapclosed.fasta in each of them.
-Then we ran quast (iteration10) to check the quality of the assembly, LRScaff reduced gaps (N's per 100 kbp) to 3002.56 from 8276.39   using crw_ont_nanolyse_porechop_nanofilt.fasta for gap filling and increased the partial BUSCO to 3.30 from 2.97 while complete busco and number of contigs the same as previous.
+Then we ran quast (iteration10) to check the quality of the assembly, LRScaff reduced gaps (N's per 100 kbp) to 3002.56 from 8276.39 using `crw_ont_nanolyse_porechop_nanofilt.fasta` for gap filling and increased the partial BUSCO to 3.30 from 2.97 while complete busco and number of contigs the same as previous.

-We further scaffold the output (gapclosed.fasta) by our supernova assembly from 10X (scaffold crw.10x.all.pseudo.fasta) ragtag.
+We further scaffold the output `gapclosed.fasta` by our supernova assembly from 10X `scaffold crw.10x.all.pseudo.fasta` from ragtag.

 `Script for ragtag`

 ```